mozilla/janus-plugin-sfu/docs/api.md

-Passing either of these will set up an initial set of subscriptions; a "publisher" connection will be subscribed to the data channel traffic of all other users in the room, and a "subscriber" connection will be subscribed to the audio and video traffic of the user specified by the `target_id`.
+Passing either of these will set up an initial set of subscriptions; a "publisher" connection will be subscribed to the data channel traffic of all other users in the room, and a "subscriber" connection will be subscribed to the audio and video traffic of the user specified by the `publisher_id`.

 Until Janus supports Unified Plan, the expectation is that most clients will have a single "publisher" connection that carries all data channel traffic and outgoing audio/video, and many "subscriber" connections which carry incoming audio